stierpm/notes-php/readme.md

 - [PHP Function Index](http://php.net/manual/fa/indexes.php)

 ### Arrays
 Arrays represent a group of things and are important in PHP and, although automatically assigned a number key or index, can be custom mapped using associative arrays.
 If you do not customize the keys in your array, it is called an Index array.
-Arrays can be written within arrays.
+- Arrays can be written within arrays, also called multi-dimensional array
 - Arrays can either be written with array() or just []

 ### Loops